travlr-archived/CodeDepot/README.rst

 The concepts fundamental to FBP (autonomous black-box components loosely coupled via lazy linkage) can be easily considered at the various phases of the compilation stack prior to execution.
-Essentially what this means, is that we can remove the constraints, from that of each component, needing to be its own execution process or thread, yet still be most loosely coupled.
+Essentially what this means is that we can remove the constraints from that of each component, needing to be its own execution process or thread, yet still be most loosely coupled.
 We can redefine networked inter-process components to that of a virtual model, that can then be implemented, by encompassing one or all of the compilation's